Ins & Outs of Endoscopy Sourcing

 Information is constantly circulating among medical staff — they talk with one another, consult one another, and study the value equations together.
 This presents a real opportunity for supply chain leaders to be that trusted strategic partner to the clinical team and to proactively provide them with information and data.
 Supply chain leaders should also keep surgeons informed about reimbursements.
 Dr. Canlas says she is roughly aware, but not always.
 If there is a product for which you get little reimbursement, and the medical staff is aware, they may never ask for that device because they understand the constraints.

 Ready to regain control of your sourcing process?
-Get a simple and actionable sourcing plan today.
+Reach out to us today.